camilouribebotta/visual-essays/docs/help.md

 - __zoom__:  This attribute defines the starting map zoom level.
 This number can be expressed in 0.1 increments, such as `zoom="3.4"`
 - __hide-labels__:  By default, the labels for any locations plotted on a map (both markers and GeoJSON features) will be displayed.
 This attribute can be used to inhibit this default behavior.
 Note that a user can still open the label by hovering over and/or clicking on the label or GeoJSON defined region.
 - __prefer-geojson__:  Location entities are automatically added to a map components that is visible for an active text element.
 By default the location is represented as a marker pinned at a discrete geo-coordinate.
 However, many location entities in the Wikidata knowledge graph can also be associated with GeoJSON shape files that represent the location as region using a polygon shape.
 If the visualization of a location on a map using the GeoJSON defined region is preferred over a simple marker/pin this attribute is used to express that preference.
 - __active__: Defines whether the layer is initially displayed on the map.
 The default value is `false`.
 If this attribute is not set to `true` the user will need to activate the layer from the map control located on the map.
-Since `active` is a boolean property (supporting just `true` and `false` values) a shorthand version of the attribute (attribute name without a
+Since `active` is a boolean property (supporting just `true` and `false` values) a shorthand version of the attribute (the attribute name without a value) can be used.

 ## ve-map-layer